wp-plugins/tractis-identity-verifications/readme.txt

 Please, visit the [Tractis Identity Verifications Plugin Help](https://www.tractis.com/wordpress) for Frequently Asked Questions about the plugin.

+Any doubts or comments, send us an email to <verifications@tractis.com>.

 == Screenshots ==
 1. Identity verification button.
 2. Identity verification gateway.